Find a Product

 Dr. Emily R. Coleman wrote this post:

-Smaller companies have, basically, the same marketing needs as larger ones: They need to build identity, brand recognition, customer engagement, and – most important, of course – sales and revenue.
-And most entrepreneurs and smaller company executives understand these needs down to their toes, even if they don’t use the right jargon.
+Smaller business marketing teams have the same needs as larger marketing departments: to build identity, brand recognition and customer engagement.
+And most entrepreneurs and smaller company executives understand these needs, even if they don’t use the right jargon.

 Apr 28, 2013